timharek/timharek.no/content/blog/2021-12-08-post-facebook/index.md

 {{ picture(url="blog/2021-12-08-post-facebook/screenshot.png",
-  alt="Screenshot from Facebook after I initially deleted my account", caption="Facebook saying my account will be deleted after the 5th of December, while the current date is 11th of December.") }}
+  alt="Screenshot from Facebook after I initially deleted my account", caption="Facebook saying my account will be deleted after the 5th of December, while the current date is December 11th.") }}

 I've reached out to the GDPR folks at Facebook to see if they can fix this.
 I'll post a new update as soon as I hear back from them.